Facebook

 • Not suitable for twins or children very close in age.

 Some sit and stand strollers will grow with your children.
-They can handle two car seats, have two stroller seats, or one stroller seat and a rear seat or stand option.
+They can handle two car seats, have two stroller seats, or support one stroller seat and a rear seat or standing option.
 Then you can also use one car seat with a rear stroller seat or sit and stand.

-The advantage of this type of sit and stand stroller is it can be used for twins as well as siblings of different ages.
-On the downside, if you are using it for older twins, they might bicker over who sits and who rides.
+The advantage of this type of sit and stand stroller is that it can be used for twins or siblings of different ages.
+On the downside, if you use it for older twins, they might bicker over who sits and who rides.

-These again come with many extras, including storage baskets, cup holders, and sun canopies.
+These may also come with many extras, including storage baskets, cup holders, and sun canopies.

 Pros